Bose/WorldMagneticModel/README.md

 import CoreLocation
 import WorldMagneticModel

 // Step 1: Create the model.
-If there is an error loading the coefficients from
-// their resource file, the initializer will return nil. let model = WMMModel()
+let model = try?
+WMMModel()

 // Step 2: Get the current location of the device.
 This is left as an exercise
 // for the reader.